 The right level of fluids and lubricants is critical to components being able to operate efficiently, which includes the brakes, the engine and the wiper blades.
 All should be topped up to manufacturer-advised levels.
 Equally important are the lights.
 The clocks have gone forward, and British Summer Time has arrived, meaning that every day is getting longer.
 Nevertheless, bulbs in the front headlights, running lights and rear lamps should be operating at their full potential.

-To help keep away from any congestion hotspots and delays caused by bank holiday roadworks, ensure that the live traffic function is activated both on your satellite navigation system and on your radio so that you can take the best alternative route.
+To help keep away from any congestion hotspots and delays this Easter, which can be caused by bank holiday roadworks, ensure that the live traffic function is activated both on your satellite navigation system and on your radio so that you can take the best alternative route.
 On a personal level, with more pollen around at this time of year, carrying a hayfever remedy or allergy relief medication with you is an effective way to avoid blocked noses and sneezing when at the wheel.

 Maintain the pressure